Looting, property damage reported on Michigan Avenue; CTA service to Loop suspended

 The looting continued into early Monday morning and police could not provide details about specific incidents or numbers of arrests.

-Witnesses said the looting appeared to be a coordinated effort with multiple cars dropping groups of people off, who then smash-and-grab merchandise in the store, and take off running in opposite directions before police can respond to each incident.
+Witnesses said the looting appeared to be a coordinated effort with multiple cars dropping off groups of people, who then smash-and-grab merchandise in the store, and take off running in opposite directions before police can respond to each incident.

-Gun shots could be heard throughout the downtown area as police responded to widespread looting and property damage.
+Gun shots were heard by ABC7's team of journalists near State and Lake early Monday morning as police responded to widespread looting and property damage.

-Chicago police confirmed an officer did exchange gunfire with a suspect early Monday morning near Michigan Avenue and Lake Street.
+Chicago police confirmed an officer did exchange gunfire with a suspect Monday near Michigan Avenue and Lake Street.

-According to CPD spokesperson Tom Ahern, someone fired shots at responding officers and police returned fire.
+According to police, officers were attempting to arrest a looting suspect when a car pulled up

 Police involved shooting Michigan and Lake.
 Shots fired at police who returned fire.
 No officers injured.
 Unknown at this time if offenders were shot. #ChicagoPolice pic.twitter.com/scVQVmT7YG— Tom Ahern (@TomAhernCPD) August 10, 2020

+CPD spokesperson Tom Ahern said in a tweet that someone fired shots at responding officers and police returned fire.

-No officers were injured and it was not immediately clear whether anyone was hit, Ahern said in a tweet.
+No officers were injured and it was not immediately clear whether anyone was hit, Ahern said.

 The CTA suspended bus and train service downtown at the "request of public safety officials," the transit agency said in a tweet.
 No buses or trains will run in the area bordered by Fullerton and Ashland avenues and Cermak road.